 So, imagine my upset when the Oxford Dictionary announced this year’s Word of the Year.
 Surely “Brexit” has to be in there?
 Maybe “lumbersexual” or even “refugee”?
 Sadly, although they were all in the shortlist the “word” wasn’t a word at all but an emoji.
 In fact, to give it its proper name (if an emoji can have one) it’s the “Face with Tears of Joy” emoji.

-As I say, I love a good emoji.
+Now, don’t get me wrong, I love a good emoji.
 Many of my WhatsApp messages are flooded with them, usually to illustrate my sarcasm at my mates asking me how my week is going but we won’t go into that.
 OK, happy smiling faces usually, along with the odd beer glass and thumbs up.
 I have even used them on my social media platforms but I refrain from populating press releases and blogs with them, apart from this one, obviously.

+I can only imagine the horror etched across the faces of former colleagues when they found out an emoji had replaced the written word.
 As a profession, journalists and PR types love the written word and replacing it with icons is frankly seen by some as just plain lazy.